-- a chaperone, protector, or guard
+n.
+A chaperone, protector, or guard.

-- a camp counselor on duty
+n.
+A camp counselor on duty.

-- adj. observant, observing the laws of kosher, shabbat, or negiya (not touching members of the opposite gender outside of family)
+Adj.
+Observant, observing the laws of kosher, shabbat, or negiya (not touching members of the opposite gender outside of family).

 Of all the counselors, Ariele is the bunk shomer tonight.